-If you can access WNDR4300 router but not the Internet, check to see if the router can obtain an IP address from your Internet service provider (ISP).
+If you can access your router but you are unable to access the Internet, first determine whether the router can obtain an IP address from your Internet service provider (ISP).
 Unless your ISP provides a fixed IP address, your router requests an IP address from the ISP.
 You can determine whether the request was successful using the Router Status screen.